 Tell us about your ‘boomerang’ story.
 How did you find your way back to UMB and why?

-I was always happy at UMB but I left for what felt like an opportunity I couldn’t pass up at a large, household name company.
-The company was a good one, but I found I missed the connection of knowing people across the organization, working on company-wide initiatives, and quite simply, the UMB culture.
+I was always happy at UMB but I left for what felt like an opportunity I couldn’t pass up.
+The new role was a good one, but I realized some things truly are unique to UMB’s culture.
+I found I missed the ability to see the direct impact of my work, knowing people across the organization, and the balance of growing my personal and professional lives at the same time.

 What most drew you to UMB, initially and for the second time around?